 How much will the genetic testing cost for my relatives?

-The cost of genetic testing varies depending on the genetic testing company.
-Known mutation testing is usually not as expensive as other types of genetic testing, like genetic testing panels, and it is generally covered by insurance.
+The cost of genetic testing varies depending on the exact genetic test and genetic testing company.
+Known mutation testing is usually not as expensive as other types of genetic testing, like genetic panels, and it is generally covered by insurance.
 Some genetic testing companies offer known mutation testing for relatives at a reduced price.
 You can find more information on this page.

 Is there an age range for genetic testing?

 There is no age limit for genetic testing.
-However, the American College of Medical Genetics and Genomics (ACMG) and American Academy of Pediatrics (AAP) recommend that genetic testing for late-onset conditions (like cancer) in children should be deferred until adulthood.
-Your relatives should talk to a genetic counselor to help them decide if they want to get tested.
+However, the American College of Medical Genetics and Genomics (ACMG) and the American Academy of Pediatrics (AAP) recommend that genetic testing for adult-onset conditions (like cancer) should be deferred until adulthood.
+Your relatives should talk to a genetic counselor to help them decide if and when they want to get tested.